danjperron/PicoWSolar/README.md

 - STL folder contains all stl of the 3D case.
 Made with tinkercad  <a href="https://www.tinkercad.com/things/b1r0aMqMbmD-picowsolar">picow_solar</a>
 - flows.json         NodeRed flow export .
 Include Voltage, Temperature and moist gauge plus daily and weekly chart.
                     N.B. you need the dashboard module for nodered.

+Before you change the file mqtt_ds18B20.py to main.py  please verify if everything is ok.
+First disable the watchdog  and change ds18B20 sensors id.